 Marketing strategies are like diets, they only work if you do them.

 In the past, my business went through hard years and I threw many pity parties for myself.
 I Facebook stalked, jealous of others who were finding their success while I was stuck.
 But just like the girls I was jealous of who were rocking a size four dress, I soon came to the same ending.
 I would get real.
 I would think “Okay, lady, stop.
 When was the last time you went to the gym?
 When was the last time you said no to fries?
-Went a day without Pepsi?”
+Went a day without Coke?”
 And similarly, I would think “Okay, when was the last time you posted to Instagram?
 Wrote a blog post?
 Visited a venue?
 Reached out to a planner?”
 So many of us KNOW what to do, we just don’t do it.
-We earn what we have and sometimes all it takes is a little tiny bit of action.
+We earn what we have.
+Luckily, it really only takes a little bit of action to turn it all around.

 So here are 15 simple, easy, effective things you can do to further your business.
 You just have to DO them.

-- Have lunch with vendors.
+Have lunch with vendors.
 But really do it.
 I can’t tell you how many times I’ve heard or given the line “Let’s get lunch!” and two years later, we never got that lunch but we sure as heck said it again the next time our paths crossed.
 The more someone has a connection with you, the more they will trust you.
 No harm can come from building relationships in your industry!
 To get more bang for your buck (really, who can afford lunch out on the daily?), go in groups of four!
-Mini lunch squads… #done.
+Mini lunch squads!
+Done!
+PLUS, this will give you an opportunity to establish yourself as a social coordinator in your industry.
+Total bonus!

-- Go to networking events.
+Go to networking events.
 Ask a friend who is always going to “those things” and have them invite you when something pops up.
 It’s up to you to include yourself sometimes.
 Networking events are the perfect time to do so.
-Check out WIPA and WEN in your area and see if there is an event coming up!
+Check out your local Tuesdays Together chapter, get in their Facebook group and ask what groups everyone is a part of.

-- Comment on others’ Instagrams!
+Comment on others’ Instagrams!
 Think of how much you love and crave validation, now realize that everyone. else. does. too.
 You have the ability to make someone’s day!
 So go do it!
 Comment on the posts of the planners and venues you love so that when your paths eventually cross and you introduce yourself, they already know you AND they’re excited to meet you!
+There have been times I’ve met someone I admired for years and it was nothing more than a “Hi, nice to meet you.”
+Then there have been times I’ve met someone I’ve admired and someone whose posts I comment on and their reaction has been, “I can’t believe I’m meeting you in person!”
+This one is real, be a name if you can’t be a face just yet and you’ll have an impact when you finally meet.

 15.Give more than you take.
 Always, everywhere, in everything.
 I love that people are really encouraging right now of living in a mindset of abundance, but we need to also be making it a reality.
 If we all put out into the world more than we take, then we are living with abundance, not just thinking with that mindset.
 Does that make sense?
 I hope so.
 If someone leaves an encouraging comment for you, take it, be happy with it, and then go leave three comments for others in the industry.
 Don’t let kindness, joy, love, community stop with you.
 Continue the circle and be a part of its growth.